r-cemper/SQLgateway-M7-split/README.md

   **SOLUTION:** Define a common network and attach the containers.
   Now TCP/JDBC finds the servers, and we see no port conflicts anymore
 - running 8 times *docker-compose up -d* for all containers is not so funny
   SOLUTION: Docker Compose has an INCLUDE directive.
-1 clis and all blows up.
+1 click and all blows up.
 ```
 include:
   \- ./iris1/docker-compose.yml